jsaul/flinnengdahl/README.md

 The codes are set up in a way that in theory allows defining new cells, provided they fit in the 1x1-degree raster.
-But please note that such modifications are then deviations from the "standard" Flinn-Engdahl region numbering and should not be called "Flinn-Engdahl regions" any more.
+But please note that such modifications would be deviations from the "standard" Flinn-Engdahl region numbering and should not be called "Flinn-Engdahl regions" any more.

 ## Python